programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 difficulty: 2
 activity: analyzing
 topics: [python, data-manipulation, distant-reading]
-abstract: You’ll learn how to use the Python packages NLTK, spaCy, and Stanza to analyze a multilingual (Russian and French) text.
-The lesson will cover tokenization, part-of-speech tagging and lemmatization, as well as automatic language detection.
+abstract: The lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English multilingual text.
+You’ll learn how to use the Python packages NLTK, spaCy, and Stanza to analyze a bilingual Russian and French text.
 avatar_alt: Handwritten letter in the form of a rebus (puzzle in which symbols or pictures represent words or syllables).
 doi: XX.XXXXX/phen0000
 ---